 In these areas the visibility varies with how calm it is.
 The depths over the rock and coral are about 8-15 feet.

 By the way, if you love snorkeling travel you should sign up for free monthly snorkeling newsletter.

 Our Hawaii Snorkeling Guide eBook has our complete Oahu information including rankings and maps, but also has guides to the Big Island, Maui, and Kauai.

 Driving Directions From Waikiki

 1. You can choose to drive up the east side of the island or up the middle of the island to reach the north shore.
 To reach Hwy 83 on the east side heading north, you need to get on Hwy H-1 westbound then take one of the highways that crosses the Ko’olau Mountains, Hwy 61 (Pali Hwy), Hwy 63 (Likelike Hwy), or Hwy H-3.
 When you come to the intersection with Hwy 83 (Kahekili Hwy), turn left, heading north.

 2. Alternately, to reach Hwy H-2 that leads to Hwy 99 up through the middle of the island, get on Hwy H-1 heading westbound until you reach the intersection with Hwy H-2 and head north.
 Hwy H-2 will turn into Hwy 99 that you follow until it comes to Hwy 83 again near Hale’iwa.

-3. Sunset Beach Park is right next to the road on Hwy 83, southwest of Waiale’e Beach Park about 2 miles.
-It is northeast of Shark’s Cove by just over two miles.
+3. Sunset Beach Park is right next to the road on Hwy 83, southwest of Waiale’e Beach Park about two miles.
+It is northeast of Sharks Cove by just over two miles.
 The parking is along the beach side of the highway.
 If it is full try the lot mentioned in the facilities below.

-The facilities and more parking for the beach are across the road from the beach on the northeast end.
+The facilities and more parking for the beach are across the road on the northeast end.
 There are restrooms and showers.
 The beach has some shade from trees near the road.